cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 As you work on this task, I ask that you pay attention to the emphasis on [workflow][workflow].
 The idea of a **workflow** is a major theme in this course because it is a major part of electronic resource management.
 We'll come back to the idea throughout this work.
-Also, as we read the Cote and Ostergaard (2017) and the Fu and Carmen (2015) article, we will learn about how migrating to new systems is a major, expensive, and time-consuming project.
+Also, as we read the Cote and Ostergaard (2017) and the Fu and Carmen (2015) articles, we will learn about how migrating to new systems is a major, expensive, and time-consuming project.
 One of the great things about these two articles is that they document the workflows used in these migrations.
 If you become involved some day in a migration process, you should use articles like these to assist you and to help you make evidence-based decisions about what you need to accomplish.
 And like what these authors have done, I would encourage you to document and publish what you learned.
 In the print era, there were some cases where librarians had to migrate to new systems, too.
-For example, some research libraries in the U.S. started by classifying collections using the Dewey Decimal Classification system, but then began to convert to the Library of Congress Classification system after the mid-20<sup>th</sup> century.
+For example, some academic libraries in the U.S. initially classified their collections using the Dewey Decimal Classification system, but then began to convert to the Library of Congress Classification system after the mid-20<sup>th</sup> century.
 This was no small task.
 Today, migration is big business in the library world (see Breeding's site for other examples).
 First, this is because the technology changes fast.
-Second, there are a number of competing electronic resource management products that librarians can choose for their communities, which they might be inclined to do if the migration provides an advantage to their users, communities, and themselves.
+Second, there are a number of competing electronic resource management products that librarians can choose for their communities, and they might be inclined to do that if the migration provides an advantage to their users, communities, and themselves.

 ## Conclusion